Tutorial

 The fuzz subcommand of cargo-afl is the primary interface for fuzzing Rust code with AFL.
 For those already familiar with AFL, the fuzz subcommand of cargo-afl is identical to running afl-fuzz.

-The -i flag specifies a directory full of input files AFL will use as seeds.
+The -i flag specifies a directory containing input files AFL will use as seeds.

 The -o flag specifies a directory AFL will write all its state and results to.